neuroailab/CounterfactualWorldModels/README.md

 See demo jupyter notebooks for urls to download these weights and load them into VMAEs.

-## Run a demo of making factual and counterfactual predictions
+### Run a demo of making factual and counterfactual predictions

 Run the jupyter notebook `CounterfactualWorldModels/demo/FactualAndCounterfactual.ipynb`

-## Run a demo of segmenting Spelke objects by applying motion-counterfactuals

-Run the jupyter notebook `CounterfactualWorldModels/demo/SpelkeObjectSegmentation.ipynb`

-Users can upload their own images on which to run counterfactuals.

 #### factual predictions
 ![image](./demo/predictions/factual_predictions.png)